Bal Harbour, Florida: History

 In 1956, the Hotel Americana was built.
 It became the Sheraton Hotel in 1980.
 It was imploded on November 18, 2007, to build a set of condos and a luxury aparthotel as the St. Regis Bal Harbour.

 In 1959, Bal Harbour's beach was renovated due to severe erosion.

 In 1965, the Bal Harbour Shops was built by the Whitman family.
-Stanley Whitman was one of the incorporators who lived with his family in the barrack apartments.
+Stanley Whitman, one of the residents responsible for the village's incorporation, lived with his family in the barrack apartments.

 In 1971, Bal Harbour's started a major beach replenishment project.

-In 1984, the residents of an exclusive neighborhood in Bal Harbour were successfully sued to remove the clause preventing Jews and blacks from owning property there.
+In 1984, the residents of an exclusive neighborhood club in Bal Harbour were successfully sued to remove the clause preventing Jewish and Black people from owning property there.

-In 2008, The new Regent Bal Harbour opened, becoming the northern gateway to the Village.
+In 2008, The new Regent Bal Harbour opened, becoming the northern gateway to the village.
 In 2012, The last oceanfront undeveloped Beach Club site was sold for $220 million in order to make way to the ultra luxury Oceana at Bal Harbour.
 In 2014, The Ritz-Carlton Bal Harbour, Miami opened at the former Regent Bal Harbour and ONE Bal Harbour Resort & Spa.

 In 2015, it was reported in the press that "the Bal Harbour Police and the Glades County Sheriff set up a giant money laundering scheme, but it all fell apart when federal investigators and the Miami Herald found strange things going on."

 From 2015 onward, Bal Harbour has become known globally as a luxury enclave.
 In the words of Town & Country, Bal Harbour is the "ne plus ultra" of South Florida luxury.
-The Village, specifically its Resort Tax Committee, has invested in developing Bal Harbour's reputation as a luxury destination.
+Bal Harbour's resort tax committee, has invested in developing its reputation as a luxury destination.
 The committee collects a specific tax which "must be used for among other tourism related activities, for the enhancement of tourism, publicity and advertising purposes."

-As the result of an international destination marketing effort from 2014 to 2019 by the Village, per capita resort tax revenues for the Village of Bal Harbour grew by 35%.
+As the result of an international destination marketing effort from 2014 to 2019 by the village, per capita resort tax revenues for the Village of Bal Harbour grew by 35%.